Estimated reading time: 7 minutes

 Solar feed in tariffs

-As of July 2021, nearly 3 million homes or about a quarter of all homes have a rooftop solar system in Australia.
-The average size of new installations is a whopping 8 kW which means around 5,800 kWh of exports based on exporting 50% of the solar electricity produced for a home in Sydney.
+In 2023 3.3 million homes or nearly a third of all homes in Australia have a rooftop solar system.
+The average size of new installations is a whopping 8 kW.
+An 8kW system gives exports of 5,800 kWh based on exporting 50% of the solar electricity produced for a home in Sydney.
 Even for smaller installations, getting the best feed in tariff is important.
 But beware, often the plan with the best solar feed in tariff has higher rates for the energy that you use.
 It sounds a great deal to get the best solar feed in tariff, right?
 Read on to find out if it really is a good deal or not.

-We explain how to get the best deal for your home when you have solar panels in Victoria, NSW, Queensland, SA or the ACT.
+We explain how to get the best deal for your home when you have solar panels in VIC, NSW, QLD, SA or the ACT.

 How we compared Solar feed in tariffs

-The comparison is based on a 3 person household using Government benchmarks in different towns across the Victoria, Queensland, NSW, SA and ACT.
+The comparison is based on the average usage of a 3 person household in different towns across the Victoria, Queensland, NSW, SA and ACT sourced from Government studies.
 There are differences between different distribution areas, particularly within Victoria and NSW, but because the picture is similar in those areas, we have shown results in one distribution area to illustrate the results in these 2 States.
 We used 2 different solar system sizes, 3kW which was a common size among older systems and 6kW which is more typical of systems installed more recently.

-There are more than 30,000 electricity plans in these States, and we selected the applicable plans in each area and compared every single one of them.
-To compare them all on the same basis, we compared the cost of the plan over the year with the benchmark price, the average price charged by the big 3 energy companies, AGL, Origin Energy and Energy Australia.
-We’ve found that this benchmark price is a good reflection of the price paid by customers.
+There are more than 30,000 electricity plans, and we selected the applicable plans in each area and compared every single one of them.
+To compare them all on the same basis, we compared the cost of the plan over the year with the benchmark price.
+The benchmark used is the average price charged by the big 3 energy companies, AGL, Origin Energy and Energy Australia.
+We’ve found that this price is a good reflection of the price paid by customers.

 Summary of results

-Over the 5 locations, the cheapest electricity plan costs $371 less than the benchmark price for a 3 kW system and $417 less than the benchmark price for a 6 kW system.
-If instead we chose the highest feed in tariff, the cost to the customer equally uncompetitive with the cheapest plan: $351 extra for a 3 kW system and $306 extra for a 6 kW system.
+Over the 5 locations, the cheapest electricity plan costs $437 less than the benchmark price.
+If instead we chose the highest feed in tariff, the cost to the customer equally uncompetitive with the cheapest plan: $253 extra for a 3 kW system and $176 extra for a 6 kW system.

-You can save around $350 per year or a massive 35% by getting the cheapest overall plan.
-Choosing the best solar feed in tariff in isolation turns out to be a poor strategy in all States and disastrous financially in South Australia and the ACT.
+Choosing the best solar feed in tariff in isolation turns out to be a poor strategy in all States and disastrous financially in VIC and the NSW.

 How much can I save per year?